The Ethics of AI in University Examinations: Balancing Innovation and Integrity

 The New Era of Academic Integrity

-In the "old days," academic integrity was pretty black and white: don’t peek at your neighbor’s paper and don’t sneak a cheat sheet into the room.
-Simple.
-Today?
-Not so much.
-With Large Language Models (LLMs) at everyone's fingertips, the focus in higher education is moving away from information retrieval—the "what do you remember?"—and toward information synthesis.
+Academic integrity was once black and white: don't peek at your neighbor's paper and don't sneak a cheat sheet into the room.
+With Large Language Models (LLMs) widely available, the focus in higher education is moving away from information retrieval (the "what do you remember?") and toward information synthesis.
 Universities now want to know: can you actually connect these ideas yourself?

 This creates a massive challenge for traditional plagiarism checkers.
 They were built to find matching strings of text, but AI doesn't "copy" anything; it predicts the next word.
 A paper can be 100% unique in its wording but 0% original in its thought.
 This "gray area" is why your professors are likely rewriting their syllabi right now, focusing more on the process of how you got to an answer rather than just the final PDF you upload.